Time-Fractional KdV Equation: Formulation and Solution using Variational Methods: Results and Discussion

+It is well-known that the nonlinear partial differential equations known as evolution equations possess a special type of elementary solution.
+These solutions known as solitons have the form of localized waves that conserve their properties even after interaction among them, and then act somewhat like particles.
+And although the balancing scenario between nonlinearity and dispersion is one of the most common ways for solitary waves to occur, they can also arise as a consequence of other balancing acts.
+Thus our motive in this work is to study, in some details, the effects of fractional order derivative on the structure and propagation of the resulting solitary waves obtained from TFKdV.

+In order to achieve this target, the semi-inverse method [42, 43] is used to derive the Lagrangian of the regular KdV equation.
+The Lagrangian of the TFKdV equation is then taken in a similar form with the left-Riemann-Liouville derivative [28-30] for the time-fractional operator.
+This Lagrangain form is our roadmap to find the Euler-Lagrange equation via the variational method [5-10] that is finally applied to derive the TFKdV equation.
+Surprisingly, our resulting TFKdV equation is expressed directly in terms of Riesz differential form [28-30].
+Further, the VIM suggested by He [39-41] is employed to solve the obtained TFKdV equation.

-The calculations are carried out for the solution of the time-FKdV equation using the VIM for different values of the equation parameters of nonlinearity ($A$) and dispersion ($B$).
-The initial value of the solution for all cases is taken as $A_{0}\sec $h$(cx)$ where the amplitude $A_{0}$ is taken equal to unity and the constant ($c$) is used with different values as $B/A$, $B/(4A)$, $B/(8A)$ or $B/(12A)$.
-The solution is calculated for different values of the fractional order $\alpha $ ($\alpha =3/4$, $\alpha =1/2$, $\alpha =1/3$ and $\alpha =1/4$).
+Actually, with the adding of the Maple, we continue our calculations till the forth order iteration of the VIM.
+Therefore, our approximate calculations are carried out concerning the solution of the TFKdV equation taking into account the values of the coefficients of nonlinearity ($A=-6$) and dispersion ($B=1$).
+Noting that, the initial value that assumed for the solution of all cases is taken as $A_{0}~\sec $h$^{2}(cx)$ where the amplitude $A_{0}$ to be unity and the constant ($c$) assumed as $ B/(4A)=-1/24 $.
+Because our main objective of the present paper is to explore the effect of the fractional order derivative, therefore our solution is calculated for some interesting values namely $\alpha =1$, $3/4$ , $1/2$, $1/3$, and $1/4$.

-The 3-dimensional representation of the solution of the time-FKdV equation with space $x$ and time $t$ for constant $c=B/(4A)$ and $A=1$, $B=1$ for different values of the fractional order ($\alpha $) is given in Fig (1).
-While in Fig (2), the 3-dimensional representation of the solution of time-FKdV equation with $A=1$, $B=1$ is given for the fractional order $ \alpha =1/2$ for different values of the constant $c=B/A$, $c=B/(4A)$, $ c=B/(8A)$ and $c=B/(12A)$.
+In addition, 3-dimensional representation of the solution of the TFKdV equation with space and time for different values of the fractional order ($ \alpha $) is depicted in Fig (1).
+Interestingly, the solution $u(x.t)$ is still a single soliton solution for all values of the fractional parameter.
+This means that, the balancing scenario between nonlinearity and dispersion is still valid.
+However, the structure (amplitude and width) of the soliton has been changed.